danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 end
 ```

-Some notes about the above code:
+**What's going on:**

 * There is just one public method `call` that encapsulates all the business logic to open a new retrospective.
 * Any reference to `context.something` means that the caller must provide this value when invoking the interactor.
 This interactor expects to be provided a `title` to initialize the retrospective model, and a `slack_client` and `channel_id` to communicate success or failure to the channel.
-* The `strip_tags` method from `ActionView::Helpers::SanitizeHelper` has been brought in to sanitize the user content before saving it to the database.
+* The [strip_tags](https://api.rubyonrails.org/classes/ActionView/Helpers/SanitizeHelper.html#method-i-strip_tags) method from `ActionView::Helpers::SanitizeHelper` has been brought in to sanitize the user content before saving it to the database.
 * If you're using Rubocop, the `call` method may be lighting up with method length and complexity warnings, this will be addressed shortly.
 * Error handling has been added for any unexpected error that may occur.

-Now we can modify the slash command handler to remove the business logic, and instead call the interactor, passing in the `command_text` for the retrospective title, and the `slack_client` and `channel_id` for communication:
+Now the slash command handler can be simplified by removing the business logic, which is now delegated by calling the interactor.
+The `command_text` for the retrospective title, and the `slack_client` and `channel_id` are passed as inputs to the interactor context:

 ```ruby
 # bot/slash_commands/retro_open.rb